-- (1) Bed frame,

-- (2) Mattress and box springs,

-- (3) Headboard,

-- (4) Chest,

-- (5) Night stand, and

-- (6) Lamp.

-- 5) Provide the following supplies:

-- (a) Kitchen supplies including, but not limited to:

-- (1) Refrigerator,

-- (2) Cooking appliance, or

-- (3) Eating and food preparation utensils,

-- (b) Two (2) sets of linens:

-- (1) Bath towel,

-- (2) Hand towel, and

-- (3) Wash cloth,

-- (c) Cleaning supplies.

-- 6) Train staff regarding the participant's PSS prior to beginning work with the participant.

-- 7) Provide nursing services as a component in accordance with the Mississippi Nurse Practice Act.

-- b) Supervised Living providers cannot:

-- 1) Receive or disburse funds on the part of the individual unless authorized by the Social Security Administration,

-- 2) Bill for the cost of room and board, building maintenance, upkeep, or improvement, or

-- 3) Bill for services provided by a family member of any degree.

-- c) Supervised Living is available to participants who are at least eighteen
+(5) Night stand, and county, city, or other designated (6) Lamp. entity.
+4 5) Provide the following 2) If the landlord tenant laws do not 5 supplies: apply to the setting, the Department ((a) Kitchen supplies of Mental Health must ensure: i including, but not limited (a) A lease, residency agreement or to: other form of written agreement is in (1) Refrigerator, (2) Cooking appliance, or place for each person, and (3) Eating and food (b) The agreement provides preparation utensils, protections that address eviction - (b) Two (2) sets of linens: processes and appeals comparable to (1) Bath towel, those provided under the (1) Baul towel, (2) Hand towel, and jurisdiction's landlord tenant law.
+(3) Wash cloth, 3) Each person must have privacy in their sleeping or living unit which (c) Cleaning supplies. includes: 6) Train staff regarding the (a) Entrance doors lockable by the - participant's PSS prior to person with only appropriate staff beginning work with the having keys to doors, participant.
+7) Provide nursing services (b) A choice of roommates is as a component in individuals are sharing units that accordance with the setting, and Mississippi Nurse Practice (c) The freedom to furnish and Act. decorate their sleeping or living units b) Supervised Living within the lease or other agreement.
+1 providers cannot: 4) Persons must have the freedom 1) Receive or disburse and support to control their own 1 funds on the part of the schedules and activities, and have i individual unless authorized access to food at any time.
+1 by the Social Security 5) Persons are able to have visitors of Administration, their choosing at any time.
+2) Bill for the cost of room 0 1 and board, building 6) The setting is physically accessible maintenance, upkeep, or to the person. improvement, or 3) Bill for services provided Rule 5.5.C.4.i) by a family member of any i) Supervised Living settings do not degree. include the following : c) Supervised Living is 1) A nursing facility; available to participants 2) An institution for mental diseases; who are at least eighteen 3) An intermediate care facility for (18) years of age. individuals with intellectual disabilities (ICF/IDD); d) Supervised Living 4) A hospital; or services are not provided to 5) Any other locations that have participants receiving: 1) Home and Community qualities of an institutional setting, as